 The Plenty Residences Image: Architeria Architects

 Darebin City Council has approved the Planning Permit Application for 338 apartments, townhouses and commercial suites for our Reservoir site today.
-Star Island also known as Reservoir Reflections, is one of suburban Melbourne's largest projects and will be a great contribution to Reservoir, offering superb living and transforming the Plenty Road corridor.
+The Plenty Residence Development is one of suburban Melbourne's largest projects and will be a great contribution to Reservoir, offering superb living and transforming the Plenty Road corridor.
 Architeria Architects have once again done an impressive job and the team, led by Mel Gawi, have worked tirelessly towards this great outcome.

 15-17 Marriott Parade, Glen Waverley – In Planning